Dispersal-Niche Continuum Index (DNCI) Functions

 comm::Matrix

-: A presence-absence data matrix where rows represent observations (e.g., sites or samples) and columns represent species.groups::Vector
+: A presence-absence data matrix where rows represent observations (e.g., sites) and columns represent species.groups::Vector

 : A vector indicating the group membership for each row in thecomm